draptik/2022-05-20-mathema-teamday-lightningtalk-mutation-testing/presentation/slides.md

 ## Mutation Testing: Summary

-- Mutation testing is a process of testing code for unintended side effects
+- Mutation testing modifies production code to find corner cases
+- It requires a lot of resources: use deliberately!
-- Don't include it in your CI/CD pipeline (it's not a low resource process)!
+- Don't include it in your CI/CD pipeline
 - Use it as an exploratory tool to find bugs in your code
 - Use it to find critical bugs in your code